jdrouet/jdrouet/README.md

 Those projects are motivated by the lack of privacy 👀 or the carbon footprint of the existing alternatives 🌍.

-With the current climate changes, it's the developper's duty to build, liteweight and energy efficient softwares.
+With the current climate changes, it's the developer's duty to build lightweight and energy efficient softwares.

 Rust is really lightweight compared to NodeJS (look at [mrml](https://github.com/jdrouet/mrml) compared to [mjml](https://mjml.io)), Python or Java (look at the requirements from [Keycloak](https://github.com/keycloak/keycloak)).